canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 SRU phasing
 ^^^^^^^^^^^

-Once a package is released to the updates pocket, the update is then phased so it is gradually made available to expanding subsets of Ubuntu users.
+Once a package is released to the updates pocket, the update is then phased, so it is gradually made available to expanding subsets of Ubuntu users.

-Read :external+sru:ref:`more about this process <explanation-phasing>`.
+Read :external+sru:ref:`more about phasing <explanation-phasing>`.

 .. _Regressions: